 After being offered internships by Amazon, Meta, and TikTok, Chungin “Roy” Lee, a 21-year-old computer science student at Columbia University, decided to move to San Francisco, but not to accept the offers.

-Instead, Lee started a startup, Interview Coder, that offers a unique service: helping software engineers cheat on technical interviews.
+Instead, Lee launched a startup, Interview Coder, that offers a unique service: helping software engineers cheat in technical interviews.
 The fact that he aced his interviews is a testament to the tool’s effectiveness.

-Columbia University is looking to discipline Lee, according to CNBC .
+According to CNBC , Columbia University is looking to discipline Lee.

-Lee believes that everyone is programming with some AI these days.
-He is among a growing number of professional programmers looking to exploit the online interviewing craze, which has become more prevalent during the Covid-19 pandemic, by using AI tools to ensure the best possible answers.
+Lee believes that everyone is programming with AI these days, to some extent.
+He is among a growing number of professional programmers looking to exploit the vulnerability of online interviews, which have become popular since the Covid-19 pandemic, using AI tools to ensure the best possible answers.

-Lee’s tool is based on generative AI models that can write code, edit code, and explain the results to candidates in detail.
+Lee’s tool is based on generative AI models that can write code, edit code, and explain the results in detail to candidates.
 The AI analyzes both oral and written questions and writes code on the fly.
 The process is fast and real-time.

 Since ChatGPT launched in late 2022, tech companies have laid off tens of thousands of programmers while boasting about using AI to code.
 For example, in October 2024, Google CEO Sundar Pichai told investors that more than 25% of the company's new code was written by AI.

-CNBC commented that the combination of rapid advances in AI, a wave of mass layoffs, and a hybrid working world between physical and online has created a conundrum for employers.
+CNBC commented that the combination of rapid advances in AI, mass layoffs, and a hybrid working world between physical and online has created a conundrum for employers.

-They claim to disqualify candidates found to be cheating and also express exhaustion in determining whether candidates use AI or not.
+They claim to disqualify candidates found to be cheating and also expressed exhaustion in determining whether candidates used AI or not.

-The issue was so acute that Google employees raised it at a meeting in February, when Mr. Pichai suggested hiring managers return to in-person interviews, even though they were more time-consuming.
+The issue was so acute that Google employees raised it at a meeting in February, where Mr. Pichai suggested hiring managers return to the more time-consuming format of in-person interviews.

 He also believes it will help candidates understand the company culture.

 Detecting cheating is a real mind game.
-Interviewers look for signs like sideways eye movements, reflections in eyeglasses, or lingering hums.
+Interviewers look for signs like sideways eye movements, reflections in eyeglasses, or lingering hums and hums.

 There are times when a candidate gives a perfect answer but fails to describe the work process.